Dorothy Jung Echols: Publications

 In 1956, Echols contributed to the Journal of Paleontology.
-She co-authored papers with John J. Gouty on Fern Glen (Mississippian) Ostracoda, Bruce L. Stinchcomb on Missouri Upper Cambrian Monoplacophora previously considered cephalopods, and Courtney Werner on Three Dimensional Graptolites in the Maquoketa Shale (Upper Ordovician) of Missouri.
-The writings describe findings from trips taken by Echols, including animal fossils located in their original habitats and various rock samples.
-Echols and Gouty, in their studies on Fern Glen Ostracoda, divided the land into four sections for research and collection of sedimentary samples containing Ostracods.
-Echols and Stinchcomb found fossils originally believed to belong to breviconic cephalopods, but which were determined to be Monoplacophora belonging to the genus Hypseloconus.
-The fossils appeared to have cone-shaped and curved forms.
-Echols and Werner published their findings on the Maquoketa shale of Missouri, which is a light brown coloured shale that contained varied fauna, including ostracods, bryozoans, brachiopods, conodonts, pelecypods, and quantities of pieces of unpressed and replaced graptolites preserved beneath it.
-The unpressed graptolites belonged to the genus Climacograptus and possibly the species Climacograptus putillus Hall.
+She co-authored papers with John J. Gouty on Fern Glen (Mississippian) Ostracoda, Bruce L. Stinchcomb on Missouri Upper Cambrian Monoplacophora, which had previously been classified as cephalopods, and Courtney Werner on three-dimensional graptolites in the Maquoketa Shale (Upper Ordovician) of Missouri.
+The publications reported on fossil material and rock samples collected during field investigations.
+Echols and Gouty, in their studies of Fern Glen Ostracoda, divided the study area into four sections for sampling and analysis of ostracods-bearing sediments.
+Echols and Stinchcomb identified fossils previously interpreted as breviconic cephalopods as Monoplacophora of the genus Hypseloconus.
+The fossils exhibited cone-shaped and curved morphologies.
+Echols and Werner published their findings on the Maquoketa shale of Missouri, a light brown shale containing a diverse assemblage of fauna, including ostracods, bryozoans, brachiopods, conodonts, pelecypods, and abundant fragments of uncompressed and replaced graptolites preserved within the formation.
+The uncompressed graptolites were assigned to the genus Climacograptus, possibly the species Climacograptus putillus.